Trustworthy Transfer Learning: A Survey: Knowledge Transferability

-In addition, \shortciteA{du2021fewshot} and \shortciteA{tripuraneni2021provable} consider a simplified version of task diversity in the cases of linear prediction functions and quadratic loss.
+In addition, \citet{du2021fewshot,tripuraneni2021provable} consider a simplified version of task diversity in the cases of linear prediction functions and quadratic loss.
 They also theoretically show the benefits (i.e., reduced sample complexity in the target task induced by all available source samples) of representation learning from source tasks.
-Based on the task diversity, \shortciteA{xu2021representation} analyze more realistic learning scenarios in which the source and target tasks use different prediction function spaces.
+Based on the task diversity, \citet{xu2021representation} analyze more realistic learning scenarios in which the source and target tasks use different prediction function spaces.
 However, all the aforementioned theoretical analyses assume uniform sampling from each source task, i.e., all source tasks are equally important for learning a representation function.
-Instead, \shortciteA{chen2022active,chen2023active} and \shortciteA{wang2023improved} study active transfer learning by quantifying the task relatedness and selecting the source tasks that are most relevant to the target task.
-Similarly, \shortciteA{xu2024towards} explore the selection of source tasks for multi-task fine-tuning of foundation models, e.g., fine-tuning the foundation model on auxiliary source tasks before adapting it to the target task with limited labeled samples.
-More recently, \shortciteA{zhao2023blessing} show that pre-training on a single source task with a high diversity of classes can provably improve the sample efficiency of the downstream tasks.
-In contrast, \shortciteA{cole2024provable} leverage task diversity to understand the in-context learning behavior of foundation models.
+Instead, \citet{chen2022active,chen2023active,wang2023improved} study active transfer learning by quantifying the task relatedness and selecting the source tasks that are most relevant to the target task.
+Similarly, \citet{xu2024towards} explore the selection of source tasks for multi-task fine-tuning of foundation models, e.g., fine-tuning the foundation model on auxiliary source tasks before adapting it to the target task with limited labeled samples.
+More recently, \citet{zhao2023blessing} show that pre-training on a single source task with a high diversity of classes can provably improve the sample efficiency of the downstream tasks.
+In contrast, \citet{cole2024provable} leverage task diversity to understand the in-context learning behavior of foundation models.